 A timber-framed Tudor farmhouse in Birmingham with beautiful gardens.
 By visiting Blakesley Hall you can discover what life was like for a wealthy family during the Tudor time.

-Kentwell Halll is one of the finest moated Tufod Manor Houses in England.
+Kentwell Halll is one of the finest moated Tudor Manor Houses in England.
 The house is a combination of Tudor and classical elements with Tudor portraits and historic tapestries.
 Extensive lawns, walled gardens, massive clipped yews, espaliered fruit trees and giant cedars surround the House.

 The gardens are open March-September and the house is open May-September.

 The Tudor & Stuart mansion with formal gardens dates back to the 15th-century and also has Elizabethan stables.
 It was the former seat of the Dukes of Leeds (who only visited the house twice) and the Earls of Godolphin.